SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-07-Comments-and-Ratings-Frontend/README.md

 <a name="Appendix"></a>
 # Appendix - Understanding the HTML5 application code
 *Please note that this step is intended only to explain the SAPUI5 HTML application code.
-You are not required to performed any changes to your code as a part of this step.*
+You are **not required to perform** any changes to your code as a part of this step.*

 When you create a SAP UI5 application using the SAP Web IDE, a file structure with all the relevant files are created such as *`style.css`*, *`i18n.properties`*, *`model.js`* etc.